Adapt an UE project to Parrot Sphinx#

 Adding Areas#

 Areas are 3D volumes that do not physically exist in the world but can be requested via the web dashboard.
-For example, you might use areas to represent target areas to use with the Pove tool.

 Areas are represented by Trigger Volume actors.
 Trigger Volumes can be created by selecting the Trigger Volume type from the Volumes tab on the Place Actors panel and dragging and dropping it into the level viewport.